tigertlabs/niteflite/README.md

 Adapted from "Erics DIY Aircraft Navigation Lights Project", website: http://mkme.org, which, according to the credits, was adapted from Harold Asbridge.

+Be warned, this is fairly trivial, and could well be buggy.
+I am not really a programmer, even though I managed to make this work :-)

 ## Features

   * Two fading anti-collision beacons (above and below fuselage).
 These are always